 The scale of child poverty in Scotland

-Figures from the latest Poverty and Income Inequality in Scotland report show that 24% of children were living in relative poverty after housing costs in 2020-23.
+Figures from the most recent Poverty and Income Inequality in Scotland report show that 21% of children were living in relative poverty after housing costs in 2022-25.

 These figures have been documented by charities and campaigning organisations, including the Child Poverty Action Group (CPAG).